Spectrality of Infinite Convolutions and Random Convolutions: The integral periodic zero set

-Since $\mu\big( E + k \big) =0$ for all $k \in \Z\setminus\{0\}$, we obtain that Let $\nu$ be the normalized measure of $\mu$ on $E$, i.e., $\nu(\;\cdot\;) = \frac{1}{\mu(E)} \mu(\;\cdot\; \cap E)$.
-Then we have that Therefore, we obtain that $\widehat{\nu}(\xi)=0$ for all $\xi \in \mathcal{Z}(\mu)$.
+Since $\nu\big( E + k \big) =0$ for all $k \in \Z\setminus\{0\}$, we obtain that Let $\tau$ be the normalized measure of $\nu$ on $E$, i.e., $\tau(\;\cdot\;) = \frac{1}{\nu(E)} \nu(\;\cdot\; \cap E)$.
+Then we have that Therefore, we obtain that $\widehat{\tau}(\xi)=0$ for all $\xi \in \mathcal{Z}(\nu)$.

-Suppose that $\mathcal{Z}(\mu) \ne \emptyset$ and take $\xi \in \mathcal{Z}(\mu)$.
-Since $\xi+k \in \mathcal{Z}(\mu)$ for all $k \in \Z$, we have that for all $k \in \Z$, Consider the complex measure $\nu_\xi$ defined by
+Suppose that $\mathcal{Z}(\nu) \ne \emptyset$ and take $\xi \in \mathcal{Z}(\nu)$.
+Since $\xi+k \in \mathcal{Z}(\nu)$ for all $k \in \Z$, we have that for all $k \in \Z$, Consider the complex measure $\tau_\xi$ defined by

-Since $\mathrm{spt}(\nu) \sse [0,1)$, $\nu_\xi$ can be viewed as a complex measure on $\mathbb{T}$.
+Since $\mathrm{spt}(\tau) \subset [0,1)$, $\tau_\xi$ can be viewed as a complex measure on $\mathbb{T}$.
 Moreover, the Fourier coefficients for all $k \in \Z$.
-By Theorem \ref{uniqueness-theorem}, we have that $\nu_\xi=0$.
-But, by \eqref{nu-xi} and Theorem 6.13 in \cite{Rudin-1987}, we have that the total variation $|\nu_\xi| = \nu \ne 0$, which leads to a contradiction.
-Therefore, we conclude that $\mathcal{Z}(\mu) =\emptyset$. \end{proof}
+By Theorem \ref{uniqueness-theorem}, we have that $\tau_\xi=0$.
+But, by \eqref{nu-xi} and Theorem 6.13 in \cite{Rudin-1987}, we have that the total variation $|\tau_\xi| = \tau \ne 0$, which leads to a contradiction.
+Therefore, we conclude that $\mathcal{Z}(\nu) =\emptyset$. \end{proof}

-Next, we focus on the integral periodic zero set of infinite convolutions.
-For convenience, in the rest of this section, we always assume that $\set{(N_j, B_j)}_{j=1}^\f$ is a sequence of admissible pairs in $\R$, that the infinite convolution exists, and that for every $n \ge 1$,
+Next, we focus on the infinite convolution generated by admissible pairs.
+For convenience, in the rest of this section, we always assume that $\{ (N_k, B_k) \}_{k=1}^\f$ is a sequence of admissible pairs, that the infinite convolution exists, and that for every $n \ge 1$, In order to prove Theorem \ref{theorem-IPZS-empty-2}, we need the following two lemmas.